cauvmou/inside-job/README.md

 As mentioned before the project is based on Hoaxshell but includes some adjustments as to not be detected by Microsoft Defender.

 ## Villain
-Villain is a great tool and you should check it out, this is more or less a rewrite in Rust without the peer-to-peer connectivity that Villain has to offer, although that may be added in the future.
+Villain is a great tool and you should check it out, this is more or less a rewrite in Rust without the peer-to-peer connectivity that Villain has to offer.

-## Goals
- - [x] Multi-session handling
- - [x] Basic CLI for managing sessions
- - [x] Windows payloads
- - [ ] Complex and rich CLI for best user experience
- - [ ] Linux payloads
- - [ ] Client interop (like Villain)